 - Second-degree burns – Second-degree burns extend beyond the top layers of the skin and do more damage than first-degree burns.
 Second-degree burns often cause blisters and leave the skin looking deep red.
 A burst blister can cause an open wound, potentially leading to an infection.
 Because second-degree burns extend deeper than first-degree burns, more tissue is damaged.
 You should generally see a doctor if you’ve suffered a second-degree burn, especially if you were burned in a sensitive area.

 - Third-degree burns – Third-degree burns extend through all the layers of the skin, causing severe damage to any affected tissue.
 Third-degree burns can be excruciatingly painful. in some cases, nerve damage is so severe that victims can’t feel any pain.
 A third-degree burn often leaves the victim’s skin looking black or brown.
 It may take on a waxy appearance, char, or look like rough leather.
 Third-degree burns can be fatal, so seek medical attention immediately if you sustain one.

 - Fourth-degree burns – The damage from a fourth-degree burn extends to the underlying muscle, bone, and connective tissue.
 A fourth-degree burn will require extensive treatment in a specialized burn treatment unit.

-Schedule a Free Consultation with Burn Injury Lawyers in Las Vegas
+Schedule a Free Consultation with Our Injury Attorneys in Las Vegas, NV

 Our compassionate personal injury lawyers are ready to listen to your story and get to work on your case after you have suffered burn injuries from a car crash and another driver caused the accident.
-Contact Sam & Ash, LLP today for a free initial consultation with a Las Vegas personal injury attorney.
+Contact Sam & Ash Injury Law today for a free initial consultation with a Las Vegas car accident attorneys.